cde-ev/cdedb2/doc/source/Design_Environment_Setup.rst

   python3 -m cdedb_setup

-Make sure to add the :mod:`cdedb` module to the python path before.
+Make sure to add the :mod:`cdedb_setup` module to the python path before.

 A step-by-step guide through the setup is provided at :doc:`Development_Environment_Manual`.
 For using one of the prebuild environments, take a look at :doc:`Development_Environment_Setup_VM`